clue/reactphp-mq/README.md

 immediately.
 If you keep adding new jobs to the queue and its concurrency limit is reached, it will not start a new operation and instead queue this for future execution.
-Once one of the pending operations complete, it will pick the next job from the qeueue and execute this operation.
+Once one of the pending operations complete, it will pick the next job from the queue and execute this operation.

 The `new Queue(int $concurrency, ?int $limit, callable $handler)` call can be used to create a new queue instance.
-You can create any number of queues, for example when you want to apply different limits to different kind of operations.
+You can create any number of queues, for example when you want to apply different limits to different kinds of operations.

 The `$concurrency` parameter sets a new soft limit for the maximum number of jobs to handle concurrently.
 Finding a good concurrency limit depends